cliedl/parl_AI/README.md

 - Hide party names to prevent bias
 - Show all retrieved sources for transparency

+# Demo
+You can [watch a walkthrough video](https://www.loom.com/share/f192bc1873fb464686ad456253a5dff2) or try the app yourself at [electify.eu](https://electify.eu), where it will be deployed until the European Elections in June 2024.
+We welcome your feedback.

 # Local setup
 To set up Electify locally, follow the steps below: